 The COVID-19 lockdown brought many unexpected challenges, including significant impact to ad revenues for most publishers.
-But despite the hurdles, many have seen strong growth in digital subscription campaigns and paywall conversions.
+But despite the hurdles, many have seen strong growth in digital subscription campaigns and news paywall conversions.

 A new campaign can be launched quickly with the right paywall and subscription platform, taking advantage of unprecedented consumer demand for content.
 Newspaper paywalls are the most common, but digital publishers across many topics and niches are finding success with paywalls and subscription management solutions.

 Growth in Paid Subscriptions for News and Media Publishers